assets-io/presentations/ScotRUG-20110516/assetsio/slides.md

 I was immediately excited about it.

 !SLIDE smaller light-on-dark dr-evil
-# What if we could to do this so it just works?
+# What if we could do this so it just works?
 ![background](dr-evil.jpg "Dr. Evil")

 !SLIDE center